XU-JIA-JUN/OpenWeed-GUI-PyQt5-YOLO/README.md

 # Installing OpenWeedGUI:

 ## Environment Requirements:
 OpenWeedGUI was developed using Linux but it also can be operated in Windows.
-It should be noted that some optional features cannot be used when run on Linux. `python --version`
+It should be noted that some optional features cannot be used when run on Linux.
+OpenWeedGUI is based on Python and requires `python >= 3.8` to run, pay attention to OpenWeedGUI can only support Vimba Camera for now, if you use a customed camera, you should change the input source.

+## Install